 For other financial assets at amortized cost such as cash and other cash items, due from BSP and other banks, securities purchased under resale agreement, refundable deposits, other investments, and RCOCI (included under "Other assets" account), no allowance for credit and impairment losses was recognized because these are placements with reputable counterparties that possess good ratings.

-The carrying amount of these financial assets aggregated to ₱58,101.5 million and ₱69,522.3 million as at December 31, 2021 and 2020, respectively (see Notes 6, 7 and 12).
+The carrying amount of these financial assets aggregated ₱20,852,326 and ₱58,101,515 as at December 31, 2022 and 2021, respectively (see Notes 6, 7 and 12).

 Commitments and Other Contingent Assets